-See FPU-1.0031P Campus Water Bodies
+See FPU-1.0031P Campus Water Bodies See FPU-1.0032P Fishing on Campus

 5.13 USE OF UNIVERSITY INFORMATION TECHNOLOGY RESOURCES

 The use of University IT resources is a privilege and imposes certain responsibilities and obligations on Users whose use of University IT Resources is subject to state and federal law, as well as University regulations and policies (collectively referred to as "rules").
 These rules apply when the User is accessing the Internet using University IT Resources and when using University mobile devices inside or outside the University premises.